lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 ## 📊 Key Results

-## forcast Result
+### forcast Result
 The prediction for test (2021 - 2024) and for  2025 - 2027

-## Prediction
+### Prediction

 ![](https://github.com/lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/blob/9e05fb6c2b9d061d4fbcdc163e26c532e3feea74/PREDICTION.png)

 ## The PLot
 The plot of Carbon emission trend from 1984 - 2024 (green), predicted emissions from 2021 - 2027 (red)
-It gives a clear insight of how close the the predictipons are to the actual values for the test
+shows how close the predictions are to the actual values of the test period

 ---
       plt.plot(CO2_series.index, CO2_series.values, label="Carbon emission(million-tone)", color="green")